THYROID DISEASE AND ITS HEALING

 RAPE AND THE THYROID

-Rape or other serious traumas can cause reduced thyroid activity due to:
+Rape often causes reduced thyroid activity due to:

 1. Nutritional depletion.